 This program guide is to be used together with the general Faculty-Led Study Abroad Handbook.
 The Handbook contains information that is pertinent to all faculty-led, short-term study abroad programs.
-This guide will provide you with specific information for the India Winterim program, complementing the Study Abroad Handbook, study abroad orientation, and your individual pre-departure preparations.
+This guide will provide you with specific information for the Medical History in the U.K. Winterim program, complementing the Study Abroad Handbook, study abroad orientation, and your individual pre-departure preparations.